OMEGA 3 Fatty Acid For Kids

-Studies have found that children that have Attention Deficit/Hyperactivity Disorder (ADHD) have a lower level of Omega-3 fatty acids in their bodies.
-It has been proved that taking supplements in the form of fish oil supplements improves behaviour, boost attention span and reduces the hyperactivity in children.
-While only improving Omega-3 fatty acid levels are not the sole treatment option for ADHD, it can be used to complement other treatment methods such as behaviour therapy
+Studies have found that children that have Attention-Deficit Hyperactivity Disorder (ADHD) have a lower level of Omega-3 fatty acids in their bodies.
+It has been proved that taking supplements in the form of fish oil supplements improves behaviour, boosts attention span and reduces the hyperactivity in children.
+While only improving the levels of Omega-3 fatty acid is not the sole treatment option for ADHD, it can be used to complement other treatment methods, such as behaviour therapy.

 Omega-3 fatty acids are indispensable for a child’s growth.
 They aid in proper growth and development of the child, and their benefits are not something to be understated.
 Consult your child’s doctor and nutritionist if you need specific medical advice regarding Omega 3 fatty acids to suit for child’s need.